MBEDOBE/monty/README.md

 ### 2. pop
 * Implement the pop opcode.
 * The opcode pop removes the top element of the stack.

+### 3. swap
+* Implement the swap opcode
+* The opcode swap swaps the top two elements of the stack.

 ## Authors/Collaborators
 [D. Mbedobe KUNJI](https://github.com/mbedobe) || [Adowarim Lugu](https://github.com/lugu22)